 In episodes of Challenge Extended, you will delve into the lives of athletes with physical disabilities to hear how they have been able to adapt and achieve, get the 411 on how to begin in or excel at a particular adaptive sport, learn the best techniques in training from coaches and program experts, or find out what’s on the cutting edge in terms of technology, equipment, or trends.

 Shuan Butcher serves as the Editor of the nationally-award winning Challenge magazine, the nation’s leading adaptive sports magazine.
-This is one of his primary roles as Communications Manager for Disabled Sports USA.
+This is one of his primary roles as Communications Manager for Move United.
 He received his undergraduate degree from West Virginia University and a Master of Science in Strategic Leadership from Mountain State University.
 An Army Veteran, he is involved in various veterans-related efforts and organization, including coordinating one of the oldest Veterans Day Parades in the country.
 Shuan is a member of the National Press Club and the American Society of Magazine Editors and has written for various publications, including the Frederick News Post, Eastern Home & Travel magazine, and others.
 In addition to being a sports fan, he enjoys various outdoor recreational, arts and cultural events, and traveling.